Akashpandya15/Akashpandya15.github.io/README.md

   <section>
     <h1>Welcome to My Website</h1>
+# AKASH PANDYA

+Project associate at Charusat University

+link for ggole insta and all

+## Background
+I have acquired my masters of engineering degree in Mechatronics Engineering.

     <p>This is the content of my website.
 Feel free to edit and add your own content here.</p>
   </section>